 MG 346 Business Law II 3 Cr.

 A continuation of the analysis of the legal dimension of business operations that was developed in Business Law I. Special emphasis will be given to the legal environment as it relates to the accounting student's professional certification.
 Topics include bankruptcy, commercial paper, secured transactions, agency, corporations, and partnerships.
-Prerequisite: MG 341 or permission of instructor.
+Prerequisite: MG 341.

 MG 351 Organizational Behavior 3 Cr.